pagkly/Zed/Investopedia4/Why You Should Read a 10-K's Management Discussion and Analysis (MD&A).md

 The MD&A section is not audited and includes the opinions of management.

 That said, the MD&A section must meet certain standards.
 According to FASB, “MD&A should provide a balanced presentation that includes both positive and negative information about the topics discussed.”
-Even if management is giving its opinion on the state of its business, competition, and [[risks]](https://www.investopedia.com/terms/r/risk.asp), these statements must be based on fact, and there must be an attempt to paint a balanced picture of the company’s future prospects.
+Even if management is giving its opinion on the state of its business, competition, and [[risks]](https://www.investopedia.com/terms/r/[[Risk|risk]].asp), these statements must be based on fact, and there must be an attempt to paint a balanced picture of the company’s future prospects.

 ## Example of Management Discussion and Analysis (MD&A)

 Consider Apple, which included a nine-page MD&A section in its [[fiscal 2019 annual report]](https://s2.q4cdn.com/470004039/files/doc_financials/2019/ar/_10-K-2019-%28As-Filed%29.pdf), also known as a [10-K filing](https://www.investopedia.com/terms/1/10-k.asp).
 In this section, management highlighted product sales, segment performance, margins, and accounting pronouncements, among other things.
-Apple’s management also discussed specific risks to its business, such as interest rates and foreign currency risk.
+Apple’s management also discussed specific risks to its business, such as interest rates and foreign currency [[Risk|risk]].